UniversalDependencies/docs/_u-dep/xcomp.md

 ~~~

 Even though the resultative is optional here, one may argue that it is still a complement (an argument) of the higher verb
-(the house is painted blue), in a way that is not true of depictives.
-This is the analysis adopted for English by Huddleston and Pullum (p.
+(he is painting something blue), in a way that is not true of depictives.
+Such an analysis of optional depictives as core arguments is adopted for English by Huddleston and Pullum (p.
 262).
 In LFG terms, we would say that the verb has acquired a new
 subcategorization frame by application of a lexical rule, and that this frame
 includes an additional `xcomp` argument.
-Such an analysis is buttressed by the fact that intransitive verbs can also form resultatives by gaining a new subcategorization which adds both a `dobj` and an `xcomp`, as in the example below.
+Such an analysis is buttressed by the fact that intransitive verbs can also form similar resultatives by gaining a new subcategorization which adds both a `dobj` and an `xcomp`, as in the example below.

 ~~~ sdparse
 The dog barked the neighbors awake .